MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-hybrid-auditing-preview.md

 > [!IMPORTANT]
 > This elevated privilege is only required for the duration of the SharePoint Hybrid Auditing feature deployment to allow the SharePoint farm account to create a new EventLog "OfficeDataLoader".
 The local administrator rights can be removed post provisioning.

-The configuration of Hybrid Auditing uses the Hybrid Picker in the SharePoint Online admin center.
+The configuration of Hybrid Auditing uses the Hybrid Picker in the SharePoint admin center.

-Please read [Hybrid picker in the SharePoint Online admin center](/sharepoint/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center) to make sure you have met all the prerequisites before you configure the Hybrid Auditing feature.
+Please read [Hybrid picker in the SharePoint admin center](/sharepoint/hybrid/hybrid-picker-in-the-sharepoint-online-admin-center) to make sure you have met all the prerequisites before you configure the Hybrid Auditing feature.

 ## Part I: Turn On Audit Log Search Recording